Are you a tourism professional seeking great gastronomic experiences for your clients?

 According to the Theogony of Hesiod, an epic poem that describes the lineage of the gods of Greek mythology, Aphrodite was born from the spume of the sea off Kythira, and as Ourania (sky goddess) she was a protector of love and…

 Kythera, where the Aegean, Ionian, and Cretan seas converge, captivates visitors with its stunning beauty, rich history, and warm hospitality.
-The island’s traditional villages, characterized by whitewashed houses and charming alleys, provide breathtaking views.
+The island’s traditional villages, characterised by whitewashed houses and charming alleys, provide breathtaking views.
 Its beaches, with their crystal-clear blue and emerald waters, appeal to all preferences.

 Kythera has been inhabited at least from the end of the 6th century BCE.
 According to the Theogony of Hesiod, an epic poem that describes the lineage of the gods of Greek mythology, Aphrodite was born from the spume of the sea off Kythera, and as Ourania (sky goddess) she was a protector of love and pure romance, and whose main place of worship was Kythera.